anantverma275/youtube-video-playlist-downloader/README.md

 &nbsp;&nbsp;v.
 Option to download all the videos or particular indices or a range of videos.

-&nbsp;&nbsp;v.
+&nbsp;&nbsp;vi.
 Option to download videos using shortened URL.

 ## <br> 4.
 Coming soon :